 This document describes the requirements for offline data processing software packages in order to be able to handle the ALMA data output.
 It is assumed that there will be (at least) one software package available for users to reduce their own data and/or data from the archive offline at their home institution, at an ALMA regional center, or remotely using ALMA center computing.
 This suite of tools must fulfill the Offline Data Processing Requirements (Section 2).
-We refer to the ensemble that fulfills these as the "Package".
 Again this might be an assortment of different programs from different software packages (e.g. AIPS, GILDAS, MIRIAD, AIPS++) but in this case it is highly desirable that there be at least one single package that fulfills the Offline requirements or that there be an installation that integrated the necessary parts.
 Note, however, that is is highly unlikely that disparate applications from different packages will fulfill the requirements on similar "look and feel" and inter-connectivity, and thus it is likely as well as desirable that this will be a single homogeneous suite.

-This document assumes requirements already delineated in ALMA-SW MEMO 11 "ALMA Software Science Requirements and Use Cases" at:
+This document assumes requirements already delineated in ALMA-SW Memo 11 "ALMA Software Science Requirements and Use Cases" which can be found at: